-The Junta de Museus (the depository for the important musical library purchased from Joan Carreras i Dagas) entrusted the cataloguing of its collection to Felip Pedrell and Francesc Pujol, “since both have carried out so many studies on the music of our land”;11 however, the latter finally opted to refuse the position and it was taken on entirely by Pedrell, who completed his mission with the publication of two volumes of the catalogue in 1908-1909.11 When a Music Section was created at the Biblioteca de Catalunya in 1917, Pedrell was offered the position of curator, but he turned it down and it was given instead to his disciple Higini Anglès (1888-1969).
+The Junta de Museus (the depository for the important musical library purchased from Joan Carreras i Dagas) entrusted the cataloguing of its collection to Felip Pedrell and Francesc Pujol, “since both have carried out so many studies on the music of our land”;11 however, the latter finally opted to refuse the position and it was taken on entirely by Pedrell, who completed his mission with the publication of two volumes of the catalogue between 1908 and 1909.12 When a Music Section was created at the Biblioteca de Catalunya in 1917, Pedrell was offered the position of curator, but he turned it down and it was given instead to his disciple Higini Anglès (1888-1969).
 Anglès’ presence did a lot to raise awareness of the need to recover heritage thanks to such major projects as the recovery of the works of Mateu Fletxa the Old, Joan Brudieu, Joan Pujol and Joan Baptista Cabanilles, as well as historical studies, such as the essential La música a Catalunya fins al s.
-XIII.12
+XIII.13

 This brief history of our heritage should also mention the Museu de la Música (‘Museum of Music’), inaugurated in 1946 under the management of Josep Ricart i Matas (1893-1978), the essential body in terms of the preservation and study of organ music.
 Manuel Valls, Ricart’s successor, moved the Museum from the penthouse of the Conservatorio Superior de Música (‘Higher Conservatory of Music’) to the old Baró de Quadras mansion in the Eixample district of Barcelona.
 In 1983, Romà Escalas took over as manager, and set up a team of professional experts, who published the museum’s catalogue in 1991.
 In 2007, the museum was moved to the Auditori de Barcelona, with a new museographical discourse and where the presentation of its collection of musical instruments and documents was renovated.
 The museum holds more than twenty musical collections, both personal and from different institutions.

 This brief overview should also give a special mention to Montserrat Monastery and the restoration work of Father Joan Baptista Guzmán (1846-1909), who published the works of Joan Baptista Comes in Madrid in 1888.
 The foundational impulse began anew in 1930 thanks to Father David Pujol (1894-1979) and the Mestres de l’Escolania de Montserrat series, which was later continued by Fathers Gregori Estrada, Ireneu Segarra and Daniel Codina.
 Their publishing work was accompanied by the recording of a significant amount of the repertory, which established a new method for the dissemination of Catalan musical heritage.

 In 1983, the Catalan Government created the Centre de Documentació Musical de Catalunya (‘Music Documentation Centre of Catalonia’) in the Tarongers gardens, the former residence of benefactor Josep Bartomeu i Granell.17 The centre, created from the bibliographical and documentary collections of Josep Subirà, housed the musical collections of E. Granados, E. Morera, the Lamote de Grignon brothers, and many others.
 When it was closed, its collections were transferred to the Biblioteca Nacional de Catalunya in 2005.

-2. The IFMuC project at the Universitat Autònoma de Barcelona
+3. The IFMuC project at the Universitat Autònoma de Barcelona (UAB)

 Catalonia is one of the few European countries that still does not know the richness of its musical heritage with respect to the repertory of compositions by its chapel masters, organists and musicians, which are conserved but forgotten in numerous, mainly ecclesiastic, archives.
 However, this still unknown richness has managed to survive the numerous wars that have blighted our country in recent centuries.